Integrating Contact Form 7 with Next.js

 Next.js form

-2. Unit Tag: This is a 7-character alphanumeric string located in the form’s shortcode
+2. Unit Tag: 7-character alphanumeric string in the form’s shortcode

 Retrieve Contact Form 7 id and unit tag